-In fact, what may linger in your memory after your visit to Bangkok might very well be… the shopping experience!
+What may linger in your memory after your visit to Bangkok might very well be… the shopping experience!
 You can find virtually anything here.
+And I mean anything.
 Some of the weirdest things I’ve seen being sold were:

 - Gothic-themed underwear